MateusSilvaUFG/cs-2023-1/aula10/Tarefa-008.md

 andrey_dias

 **TestClient.java**
-The import org.junit.Assert.assertTrue is never used Java(268435844) [ln 10, Col 15]
+1. The import org.junit.Assert.assertTrue is never used Java(268435844) [ln 10, Col 15]
-The value of the local variable result is not used Java(268435844) [ln 35, Col 17] The value of the local variable result is not used Java(268435844) [ln 40, Col 17] The value of the local variable result is not used Java(268435844) [ln 53, Col 17] The value of the local variable result is not used Java(268435844) [ln 66, Col 17] The value of the local variable result is not used Java(268435844) [ln 70, Col 17] The value of the local variable result is not used Java(268435844) [ln 74, Col 17] The value of the local variable result is not used Java(268435844) [ln 84, Col 17]
+2. The value of the local variable result is not used Java(268435844) [ln 35, Col 17]
+3. The value of the local variable result is not used Java(268435844) [ln 40, Col 17]
+4. The value of the local variable result is not used Java(268435844) [ln 53, Col 17]
+5. The value of the local variable result is not used Java(268435844) [ln 66, Col 17]
+6. The value of the local variable result is not used Java(268435844) [ln 70, Col 17]
+7. The value of the local variable result is not used Java(268435844) [ln 74, Col 17]
+8. The value of the local variable result is not used Java(268435844) [ln 84, Col 17]

+**TestPremioSeguro.java**
+The import org.util.DataUtils is never used java(268435844) [Ln 5, Col8]
+The import org.junit.Before is never used java(268435844) [Ln 9, Col8]
+The import org.junit.Assert.assertEquals is never used java(268435844) [Ln 10, Col 15]
+The import org.junit.Assert.assertTrue is never used java(268435844) [Ln 11, Col 15]